Best Dog Harnesses of 2026

 Kurgo Journey Air Dog Harness

-This is a harness that I would expect to hold up to daily use on walks around the neighborhood, as well as camping trips and hiking excursions.
+This is a harness that I would expect to withstand daily use on neighborhood walks, as well as camping trips and hiking excursions.
 Brand new, the material on the chest and back is a bit stiff, but it softens up with use over time.

 This harness has a slightly longer back length than other budget options we tried.
-This is helpful for fit on longer-bodied dogs, and if you want to use the back handle to give your dog a boost up rocks or other features while hiking.
+This is helpful for fit on longer-bodied dogs and for using the back handle to give your dog a boost up rocks or other features while hiking.
 If the back length on a harness is too short, it can’t support your dog’s weight, rendering the handle mostly useless.

 However, this harness still isn’t the best fit for larger, longer-bodied dogs.
 It fits best on small dogs and square dogs, though sizing up for a bit more back and belly length could help.